dheera/big-yellow-proxxon-mf70-conversion/README.md

 ![step0230](/images/step0230.jpg?raw=true)

 Install the Z axis back on with the head.
-Put 4 new M3 screws at the top to secure it.
+Put 4 new M3 50mm long bolts to secure it (the original ones will be too short).

 ![step0240](/images/step0240.jpg?raw=true)